gmankab/lineage/readme.md

-# building linage os on github actions
+# building lineage os on github actions

 ### how to use